Learn about Lightning Protection of Container Houses

 Protection of Off-Grid Houses

-However, it is worth to mention that container-based houses have much lower susceptibility to nearby lightning strikes compared to traditional houses.
-Due to the metal structure, they represent sort of “Faraday’s Cage” protecting interior installations from electromagnetic couplings (infiltrations) of exterior signals.
-Obviously, windows (and for sure large glass-walls) will weaken the electromagnetic shield.
+However, it is worth mentioning that container-based houses have much lower susceptibility to nearby lightning strikes compared to traditional houses.
+Due to the metal structure, they represent a sort of “Faraday’s Cage” protecting interior installations from electromagnetic couplings (infiltrations) of exterior signals.
+Obviously, windows (and for sure large glass walls) will weaken the electromagnetic shield.

 1. you will have to protect the Inverter and Controller as they will be the first victims of lightning strikes if left without any surge protection system.

 2. Solar panels must have their metal frames grounded (once again, we are not talking here about a typical bare copper wire used in fuse-protected electrical networks, but about a robust and reliable connection to the earth able to handle large transient energy).